-The UK’s leading supplier of floral features is helping to save lives and protect property after developing a planter capable of stopping vehicles carrying out ram attacks.
+The UK’s leading supplier of floral features is helping to save lives and protect property after developing a security planter capable of stopping vehicles carrying out ram attacks.
 Plantscape, based in Ashbourne, Derbyshire, has successfully tested a new version of its self-watering planter to the BSI PAS 68 standard after it withstood a horizontal impact test involving a 2.5 ton Toyota Hilux pickup travelling at 64km/h (40mph).

 The test, which took place at the beginning of April, saw the surface-mounted planter lose its contents – namely compost planted up with brightly coloured primulas – on impact.
 It emerged from the experience slightly worse for wear, but, importantly, did not slide across the ground.
 The Toyota, meanwhile, stopped dead, ending up with a snapped chassis and crushed front end.